gtaylormb/opl3_fpga/README.md

 few pipeline registers with this slow clock speed and modern FPGA.
 The build meets timing with 53.1ns of slack (＠_＠;)

 As far as software, so far I've ported over <a href="http://software.kvee.cz/imfplay/">imfplay</a> from x86 DOS to the ARM running bare metal.
 It can playback .dro files captured in DOSBox while playing the original games.
 They are essentially OPL3 register writes using a 1000Hz timer tick (I used the built in timer in the ARM).
 The files are stored in an in-memory filesystem.
 The whole package including the FPGA bitstream, front stage boot loader, imfplay executable, and filesystem image can be built using one command and placed on an SD card.
+I'm working with Walter van Niftrik to use the OPL3_FPGA on the ZYBO board as an output device in DOSBox/ScummVM over USB.
+His code is over at https://github.com/waltervn/opl3_fpga-apps.
+He has a daemon running on top of PetaLinux instead of bare metal on the ARM.

 In doing the project, I was very impressed with what the original chip designers were able to accomplish.
 They used some very clever techniques to squeeze maximum functionality out of very limited resources--particularly using the combination of an exponential lookup table and a log-sine lookup table to <a href="https://github.com/gtaylormb/opl3_fpga/blob/master/docs/opl3math/opl3math.pdf">apply gain to the sine wave without the use of multipliers</a>, and the clever use of time sharing the operator resources among 36 slots.

-Tools used are Modelsim, Vivado 2015.1, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).
+Tools used are Modelsim, Vivado 2016.1, Octave (for sample analysis), and SVEditor (for SystemVerilog file editing).

 ## Digital waveform images
 These were produced by writing the actual binary output values of the operator logic in simulation to a file and plotting them using Octave.